fred4jupiter/spring-security-oauth-demo/README.md

 * Authorization URL
   * http://localhost:8380/realms/summer/protocol/openid-connect/auth

+## Start Keycloak locally

+Use the provided `docker-compose.yml` file and issue the following command:

+    docker compose up -d

+Then login with `admin/admin` at http://localhost:8380/admin/master/console/

 ## Initial Keycloak Setup

 After starting keycloak with the provided `docker-compose.yml` file you have to setup some things to run the demo: